lesaint/lesaint.github.io/damapping/framework/getting-started.md

 ## no all-purpose entry point

-Note that the entry point to the bean mapping code is not some generic class that usually acts as the single point of entry for all code managed by other tools.
+Note that the entry point to the object mapping code is not some generic class that usually acts as the single point of entry for all code managed by other tools.

 Here, it is a fully typed and specific interface, meaningfully named and exposing a method named as the developer feels suits best.